-Overview: Rapidly growing Queen Creek sits in the desert of south central Arizona and is considered a Phoenix exurb, about 45 minutes from that city's downtown.
+Overview: Queen Creek is a Phoenix exurb, about 45 minutes from that city's downtown.
 It began as a farming community and is named after the creek that runs down from the old Silver Queen Mine in the neighboring San Tan Mountains.

 Neatly laid out, Queen Creek is primarily comprised of planned communities and subdivisions, inlcuding Charleston Estates, Indigo Trails and Queen Creek Ranchettes.
 Many homes are variations on Mediterranean, adobe and Spanish Colonial styles.
 Trees are few and far between, and Xeriscaping is the norm.
 The town is spread out and has a new, manufactured feeling.
 There is no real downtown, but there are attractive shopping areas, particularly on the west side.
 National retailers include Bed, Bath and Beyond, World Market, Pet Smart and many others.
 Chain restaurants are plentiful.
 The beautiful Horseshoe Park and Equestrian Center is a particular point of pride and hosts regional horse events.

 The Queen Creek Performing Arts Center has a community theater and welcomes touring Broadway shows.
 Award-winning Schnepf Farms has a country store, a u-pick organic garden, orchard dinners and all sorts of fun festivals.
 San Tan Mountain Regional Park, just south of town, has 10,000 desert acres for hiking, biking and bouldering.

 Percentage of Population Age 45 or Better: 25%